-Our consumer expert panel provides independent advice to help us fulfil our vision of making the rail industry better for current and future consumers.
+Our Consumer Expert Panel provides independent advice to help us fulfil our vision of making the rail and road industries better for current and future consumers.

 What's the role and purpose of the panel?